102107806-JH/Intro-to-AI-Assignment-2B/README.md

 ````
 ### 6. Run the GRU and TCN Training (Optional)
 ````
+# The GRU and TCN models have already been trained and the model has been saved, but this can re-train the model if needed.
 # Used to train the GRU and the TCN models.
 The model that is selected for training and the hyperparameters used can be changed inside the script.
 python GRU_TCN_models.py
 ````